oort77/OTUS_ADV_HW7/README.md

 **Means:**

-- All meaningful programming will be done in gym [gym](https://www.gymlibrary.ml/).
+- All meaningful programming will be done in [gym](https://www.gymlibrary.ml/).

 **Implementation**
 - Jupyter notebook to be run locally, as heavy animation makes colab implementation too slow.